Epic vs Motley Fool One: Is 28x the Price Worth It?

 TraderHQ is reader-supported.
 We may earn a commission when you buy through links on our site.
 Learn more

-But there’s a catch with One that most comparisons don’t mention: the “30-day guarantee” isn’t a money-back guarantee.
-It’s a credit swap to Fool Portfolios ($3,999 value), meaning you lose $10,000 if you cancel.
+One catch most comparisons bury: One’s “30-day guarantee” is a credit swap to Fool Portfolios ($3,999 value).
+Cancel and you lose $10,000.
 Epic has a real 30-day money-back guarantee.

 Quick Comparison: Epic vs Fool One